 Real-life example:

-OpenAI’s GPT models are capable of handling multi-step reasoning tasks, and their performance improves when they are allocated more compute time for processing.
+OpenAI’s GPT models can handle multi-step reasoning tasks, and their performance improves with more compute time.

 OpenAI’s GPT models perform better on multi-step reasoning tasks and longer prompts when given more compute time during inference.
 This enhances their ability to: